 Does your gymnast have major tummy troubles while traveling which can jeopardize their performance?
 “Nervous stomach” is a real thing, but other tummy issues like constipation, reflux, etc. can usually be prevented with appropriate planning.

 I love breakfast.
 Research supports breakfast, especially for young athletes.
 See my post here.
-Most hotel breakfasts are better than used to be; 2-star hotels like Holiday Inn Express or Hampton Inn usually offer the following:
+Most hotel breakfasts are better than they used to be.
+2-star hotels like Holiday Inn Express or Hampton Inn usually offer the following:

 I’m a big believer in making the best of any situation; here are my strategies for handling any breakfast situation:

 For traveling, it’s helpful to have some snacks on hand, especially for long gaps during gymnastics meets and minimal healthful options at most meet venues (yellow processed cheese jalapeño nachos aren’t going to leave you feeling very good during competition).
-Maintain your normal meal/snack patters (3 meals per day, 1-2 snacks per day with something every 3-4 hours) as it’s easy to mindlessly eat snacks the entire car-ride in absence of hunger and throw off the appetite for the rest of the meals.
+Make sure to maintain your normal meal/snack patterns (3 meals per day, 1-2 snacks per day with something every 3-4 hours).
+It’s easy to mindlessly eat snacks the entire car ride in absence of hunger and throw off the appetite for the rest of the meals.

 For parents, do a little scouting ahead of time to see what dining options are in the area.
 Choose a restaurant that has vegetables available and you’ll probably do well with the rest.

-There is NOTHING wrong with enjoying something fried from time-to-time.
+There is NOTHING wrong with enjoying something fried from time to time.
 But, super heavily fried foods contain a lot of grease that could set you up for some tummy-troubles and that are not ideal the night before a meet.
 I’m not going to stress if something is “lightly breaded” as it will not retain as much oil as something with a thick batter.
-Chik-fil-a nuggets with a salad, fruit/yogurt, and a healthier starch (preferably not french-fries) is a fine option when in a pinch.
+Chik-fil-a nuggets with a salad, fruit/yogurt, and a healthier starch (preferably not french-fries) are a fine option when in a pinch.

-You’ll notice I mentioned pizza under “adequate carbohydrate”.
+You’ll notice I mention pizza under “adequate carbohydrate”.
 Yep, we want the muscles to be topped off with muscle glycogen (stored energy), especially if you have an early morning meet and find it difficult to get an adequate breakfast in.
-Pizza is not inherently bad, and you’ll by know I don’t believe any food is bad.
+Pizza is not inherently bad.
+You probably know by now I don’t believe any food is bad.
 Pizza used to be so scary to me as a gymnast because it was always lumped in the “junk food category”.
-Sure, a quadruple meat lover’s pizza is going to have a lot of extra fat and isn’t the best choice before a practice/meet, but 2-3 slices of a cheese, veggie, or leaner meat pizza (chicken, Canadian bacon, fewer pepperoni) is just fine.
-It has carbohydrates from the crust, protein from the cheese/toppings, and fat from the cheese/toppings, etc. Add a big side salad and that’s a meal (for most; some gymnasts may need to add a glass of milk or fruit to round out the mea or have a snack later).
+Sure, a quadruple meat lover’s pizza is going to have a lot of extra fat and isn’t the best choice before a practice/meet.
+But 2-3 slices of cheese, veggie, or leaner meat pizza (chicken, Canadian bacon, fewer pepperoni) is just fine.
+It has carbohydrates from the crust, protein from the cheese/toppings, and fat from the cheese/toppings, etc. Add a big side salad and that’s a meal (for most; some gymnasts may need to add a glass of milk or fruit to round out the meal or have a snack later).

-Gymnastics is not an endurance sport where you’d want to “carb-load” for days leading up to a meet, but enjoying a normal dinner with at least 30-60g of carbohydrate (depending on the athlete’s gender, age, needs) will help fill muscle/liver stores and leave your gymnast prepared for the work ahead.
+Gymnastics is not an endurance sport where you’d want to “carb-load” for days leading up to a meet.
+Enjoying a normal dinner with at least 30-60g of carbohydrate (depending on the athlete’s gender, age, needs) will help fill muscle/liver stores and leave your gymnast prepared for the work ahead.

 Meet day nutrition MATTERS.
 This is not the time to try new foods pre/intra workout.
 You want to be able to rely on tried-and-true go-to meals that leave you feeling energized.

 Travel can often lead to dehydration (hello flying!) and constipation due to lack of consistent meals (less stool “bulk” which helps with regularity).
 A lot of gymnasts can get “nervous stomach” which is exacerbated when they are unable to go to the bathroom as usual.
-I know, I know, TMI but I’m a pediatric dietitian with expertise in all things GI and like to talk about poop.
+I know, I know, TMI but I’m a pediatric dietitian with expertise in all things GI and don’t mind talking about poop.
 Sure, these are “taboo” topics that leave most young gymnasts feeling embarrassed, but there is no reason for tummy troubles to ruin your meet–so let’s talk.

-I hope this help ease the burden of travel and helps you and your gymnast prepare for great success this meet season!
+I hope this helps ease the burden of travel nutrition worries and helps you and your gymnast prepare for great success this meet season!

 If you have questions or want to learn more, let’s chat!
-Schedule a free 15 min consult with me to help answer questions and work together if you need further help.
+Apply here and we’ll reach out to schedule a free 20 min consult to help answer questions and work together if you need further help.